 Stay overnight in the magical Sacred Valley

 Soak up the magical atmosphere of the Peruvian countryside with an overnight stay in the Sacred Valley of the Incas.
 Relax in the gardens of your beautiful hotel in the heart of the valley.
-Visit the salt evaporation ponds of Maras, the amphitheatre-like terraces of Moray, and the Andean community of Misminay, and discover why the Sacred Valley was known as ‘the breadbasket of the Incas’.
+Visit the salt evaporation ponds of Maras, the amphitheater-like terraces of Moray, and the Andean community of Misminay, and discover why the Sacred Valley was known as ‘the breadbasket of the Incas’.

 Explore Ollantaytambo, the living Inca town